Get

 1. Can Make Your Dog Sick

 Probably the most significant danger of feeding raw meat to your canine pal is the risk of bacterial contamination.
-Studies have shown that raw pet food was more likely to be contaminated with disease-causing bacteria, compared with other types of pet food.3 Bacteria like E. coli, Salmonella and Listeria are commonly found in raw meats but are typically killed off during the cooking process due to high heat.
+Studies have shown that raw pet food is more likely to be contaminated with disease-causing bacteria, compared with other types of pet food.3 Bacteria like E. coli, Salmonella sp., and Listeria sp. are commonly found in raw meats but are typically killed off during the cooking process due to high heat.
 But this doesn’t happen with meat that hasn’t been cooked.

 This means your dog may ingest bacteria that can make them incredibly sick.
 Dogs also don’t always show signs of being ill at first, so you may not even realize anything is wrong with your pup until much later.